 Run by the famous Spanish shoe brand, Casa Camper is a stylish boutique hotel neatly situated in the middle of Mitte’s hip fashion and culture district.
-Designed by Jordio Tio and Fernando Amat—the duo responsible for Barcelona’s iconic design store Vinçon—the devilishly good-looking interior is defined by clean lines and striking furniture set against rust-red walls.
-The rooms are deliberately minimal, with wooden floors and slick designer furnishings, but are decidedly comfortable and include eco-friendly touches such as bamboo flooring and water-recycling showers.
-As an unusual twist on the room minibar concept, the hotel offers a 24-hour buffet that is free for guests.
-There's also a high-end Asian tapas restaurant that is open to the public, and the hotel's prime location ensures easy access to the swanky drinking, dining, and shopping options in the neighborhood.
+Designed by Jordio Tió and Fernando Amat—the founder of Barcelona’s iconic design store Vinçon—the devilishly good-looking interior is defined by clean lines and striking furniture set against rust-red walls.
+The rooms are deliberately minimal, with wooden floors and slick designer furnishings, but are decidedly comfortable and include eco-friendly touches such as water-recycling showers.
+Instead of an in-room minibar concept, the hotel offers a 24-hour buffet that is free for guests.
+Plus, the hotel's prime location ensures easy access to the swanky drinking, dining, and shopping options in the neighborhood.

 By Paul Sullivan, AFAR Local Expert

 The Spanish shoe company’s second hotel (the first is in Barcelona) features 51 minimalist rooms and three suites with hardwood floors, fluffy rugs, and furniture plucked from the 1970s and ’80s.
 Albert Raurich, formerly of Catalonia’s elBulli restaurant, created the menu at the eatery, Dos Palillos.
 The hotel also rents out bikes, perfect for exploring nearby Hackescher Markt.
 From $314.
 49/(0) 30-2000-3410.
 This appeared in the September, 2012 issue.